vivachu/slate/source/includes/_coins.md

 Parameter | Required | Description
 --------- | ------- | -----------
-coinBundle | true | The id of the coinBundle purchased.
+store | true | Either apple, google, or amazon. coinBundle | true | The id of the coinBundle purchased.
-receipt | true | The unique sales receipt to verify with the specified store store | true | Either apple, google, or amazon.
+receipt | true | The unique sales receipt to verify with the specified store signature | false | If store is google, then this is the signature for the encoded receipt string transactionId | false | If store is google, then this is the unique transactionId for the sale

 <aside class="success">
 Returns the user's coin balance upon success.
 Returns an error if the receipt is invalid.